LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 8. How to download images
 1. How to screenshot
 1. How to scroll down
+1. How to jump to another page
+1. How to go back/forward
 1. Control scrapping speed
+1. Find alternatives if it's too hard
 1. Think outside of the box